Mukaishima Island, Hiroshima

-Mukaishima Island (向島, Mukaishima) is the northernmost island in Geiyo Islands chain accommodating Nishiseto Expressway connecting Honshu and Shikoku islands.
+Mukaishima Island (向島, Mukaishima) is the northernmost island in the Geiyo Islands chain accommodating Nishiseto Expressway connecting Honshu and Shikoku islands.
 Its coasts are washed by Seto Inland Sea.
 The island's highest peak is Takamiyama (高見山) 283.2 m high.

 Geography

-The Mukaishima is pear-shaped and separated from the Honshu mainland by 200-meters wide strait.
+The Mukaishima is a pear-shaped island and separated from the Honshu mainland by a 200-meter wide strait.